In the competitive brick-and-mortar landscape, customer loyalty is crucial to business success.

 In fact, 82% of companies agree that retention is cheaper than acquisition.
 Sixty-five percent of business comes from existing customers.

 Restaurants and retail establishments need to be tracking key customer loyalty metrics to understand how their customers feel about their brand.
-And in an environment where customer sentiment is greatly impacted by online reviews, businesses that are not tracking customer satisfaction, sooner or later are going to feel the effects on their bottom line.
+And in an environment where online reviews significantly impact customer sentiment, businesses that do not track customer satisfaction will feel the effects sooner or later.

 If you're unclear about what metrics you should be tracking to understand and improve your customer loyalty, we'll discuss four key metrics to help you get started, as well as how to collect this valuable data.

 Increased customer loyalty means increased revenue.
 Anecdotal evidence and online customer sentiment cannot give you the crucial data points you need to understand one of the essential ingredients for your business's success – customer loyalty.

 What metrics should you use to measure your customer loyalty, and what do they mean for business?
 Here are four crucial brand metrics to help get you started.

 Your customer's lifetime value directly relates to how long a customer remains with you and how much they spend during that time—the more loyal the customer, the greater their lifetime value.
 Loyal customers not only purchase with reliable frequency, but they do so over long periods.
 An increase in each customer's lifetime value improves your revenue and carries financial relevance for your company.

 There are various tools available that attempt to track and understand lifetime value.
 Still, it boils down to simply knowing how often a customer visits and makes a purchase over a certain period.
 Once you have that data about your customers, you can extrapolate the numbers to understand the revenue you can expect to generate.
 If you're not tracking your customer's lifetime value with accurate and measurable data, you miss a crucial customer loyalty metric.